apache/streams-master/src/site/markdown/faq.md

 But you are probably under-estimating how difficult it will be to optimize across all of these considerations, stay current with upgrades to underlying libraries, and fix whatever bugs are discovered.

-Or maybe you are capable of doing it all flawlessly, but your time is just more valuable focused on your product rather than on plumbing
+Or maybe you are capable of doing it all flawlessly, but your time is just more valuable focused on your product rather than on plumbing.

-By joining forces with others who care about clean running water, everyone can run better, faster, stronger code: assembled with more diverse expertise for and tested in use cases beyond your own.
+By joining forces with others who care about clean running water, everyone can run better, faster, stronger code assembled with more diverse expertise, tested and tuned under more use cases.

 ###    How is streams different than "*processing framework*"?

 You don't have to look hard to find great data processing frameworks for batch or for real-time.
 Pig, Hive, Storm, Spark, Samza, Flink, and Google Cloud Dataflow (soon-to-be Apache Beam) are all great.
 Apex and NiFi are interesting newer options.
-And this list only Apache Foundation JVM projects!
+This list only includes Apache Foundation JVM projects!

-At the core these platforms help you specify inputs, outputs, and a directed graph of computation and then run your code at scale.
+At the core these platforms help you connect inputs and  outputs to a directed graph of computation, and run your code at scale.

 Streams use this computational model as well, but is more focused on intelligently and correctly modeling the data that will flow through the stream than on stream execution.
 In this sense Streams is an alternative to avro or protocol buffers - one which prioritizes flexibility, expressivity, interoperability, and tooling ahead of speed or compute efficiency.